/

 A WBS breaks down tasks into smaller pieces, each representing a step in completing a larger goal.
 It’s used to organize workflows and track dependencies for all tasks.

-You should always try to keep as many moving parts together as possible.
+You should always try to group as many moving parts together as possible.
 Otherwise, you risk having multiple teams working simultaneously on different aspects of the same task.

 The goal is to avoid confusion and ensure everyone stays focused on the right project priorities.